-Even as quarantine restrictions lift, there are still going to be times when it’s not practical to be out and about.
+Loking for Fall sensory activities to improve sensory processing?
 Too many people.
 Too many raindrops.
 Too much sun.
 Too much humidity.
 Too much…everything.
-So let’s talk about some fun sensory activities for days when you want to be inside with the air conditioning on high.
+So let’s talk about some fun sensory activities for days when you want to be inside.
 Working on art projects is not only entertaining, it also strengthens your child’s visual system, sensory and motor skills, and hand-eye coordination, as well as encourages creativity.

 Art projects using natural objects

 Bring the best part of the outdoors inside with you — have your child turn nature’s fallen treasures into collages and other creations to decorate your home.
 Use materials collected on a previous hike or nature walk, or, if you have a yard, take a look around together and see what you can gather.

 – Twigs, small sticks and branches (please don’t break any off; collect only what’s on the ground)

 – You’ll want to have some arts and crafts supplies on hand too (feathers, pom poms, sequins, glitter, etc.)

 – Construction paper

 How to make…